Skip to content

 Light use (checking facts, quick explanations, paraphrasing a paragraph) fits within the free tier without hitting limits.
 For that kind of study support, save the $20.

 Heavy use is different.
-When we tried using ChatGPT to study for a complex exam topic across multiple sessions in a single day, the free tier ran out of messages at exactly the wrong moments.
-Plus sessions ran uninterrupted.
-The thinking model also produced better study guides with fewer factual errors, more useful practice questions, and cleaner summaries of dense academic texts than the free fallback.
+Using ChatGPT to study for a complex exam topic across multiple sessions in a single day can exhaust the free tier’s messages at exactly the wrong moments, while Plus sessions keep running.
+The thinking model also produces better study guides with fewer factual errors, more useful practice questions, and cleaner summaries of dense academic texts than the free fallback.

 One caveat: if you submit AI-assisted work that gets checked by detection software, know that AI detectors flag Plus-generated content just as easily as free output.
 The subscription tier doesn’t make your writing less detectable.